Roshith93/ES2015-Typescript-Transpiler/README.md

 # ES2015-Typescript-Transpiler
-This is a project covers ES6 using Typescript transpiler
+This is a project which covers ES6 using Typescript transpiler